 Deploying intelligent building technologies safely and efficiently requires a security-first approach to effectively mitigate risks and network challenges within multi-tenant and in-building digital infrastructures.
 A connected platform architecture can be custom-built to solve smart building security for commercial real estate projects today and in the future.

 Fortinet’s connected platform was built on the Fortinet industry-leading Security Fabric platform.
-The platform essentially creates a software-defined parameter to logically and securely segment the network based on building owner and tenant need.
+The platform essentially creates a software-defined parameter to logically and securely segment the network based on building owner and tenant needs.
 This significantly reduces cybersecurity risk:

 A typical connected platform consists of a unified wired and wireless network deployed throughout a building or campus.
-Fully redundant internet connections are tied to a pair of high capacity Fortinet next generation firewalls (NGFWs).
+Fully redundant internet connections are tied to a pair of high-capacity Fortinet next-generation firewalls (NGFWs).
 By employing this architecture, staff can securely segment the network into logical domains.
 Thus, the connected platform offers owners and tenants a resilient and secure network they can confidently use to conduct their business.

 One major concern of a unified network architecture shared throughout the building is ensuring that users and devices are who they claim to be and that they meet the necessary levels of device security policy before joining the network.
-The Fortinet Security Fabric integrates a Zero Trust Network Access (ZTNA) model across the connected platform architecture.
+The Fortinet Security Fabric integrates a Zero-Trust Network Access (ZTNA) model across the connected platform architecture.
 Adoption of a ZTNA model ensures persistent earned trust.
 As a matter of standard security enforcement, no users, applications, or devices will be trusted or allowed onto the network until a series of authentication, authorization and device security verification checks are accomplished.

 Remote access to building information and operational technologies is another unique aspect of commercial building networks.
-Due to the vast array of building systems with integrated remote monitoring/management platforms, the need to provide secure remote access to third-party vendors who support the building’s various HVAC, door controllers, IoT sensors, and surveillance cameras, etc., is at an all-time high.
+Due to the vast array of building systems with integrated remote monitoring/management platforms, the need to provide secure remote access to third-party vendors who support the building’s various HVAC, door controllers, IoT sensors, surveillance cameras, etc., is at an all-time high.
 However, it’s been widely publicized throughout the media that several of the most severe data breaches over the past few years occurred due to lax security controls enforcement for third-party remote access into enterprise networks.